Labware¶

 Tip

 The example above works but is a little convoluted.
-If you can, always get individual wells like A1 with wells("A1") or wells(0)
+If you can, always get

-Multiple Wells
+Multiple Wells¶

 If we had to reference each well one at a time, our protocols could get very long.